 Bee Venom composition and strength varies between Honeybee species and small variances are identifiable between bee breeds and locations.

-Bee Venom’s unique composition has multiple effects on the body.
 The natural components of Bee Venom have been isolated and studied scientifically and one of the most important components has been identified as Melittin.
 Making up about 50% of the Bee Venom.

 Bee venom uses